 But there are deeper levels of meaning to this archetype.
 The Queen woman knows she serves something bigger than herself and desires to leave a legacy well beyond her years.

-The queen archetype finds ultimate fulfillment in marriage.
+The queen archetype finds ultimate fulfilment in marriage.
 Driven by the deep desire to find meaningful partnerships and alliances She needs a sense of stability from which to grow.
 Queen women tend to focus their energy on creating and building long-term impact, and are often regarded as the Kingpin (or Queenpin!) of their social circles.

 Whilst loyalty to her man is paramount, The Queen may experience jealousy or feel threatened by other women.
 This means she may attract unnecessary drama if her carefully built empire appears to be at peril.